nebula-orchestrator/docs/docs/sdk/python.md

 pip install NebulaPythonSDK
 ```

-Now you can use it in your python conde:
+Now you can use it in your python code:
 ```python
 # Load API wrapper from library
 from NebulaPythonSDK import Nebula